DIY Glitter Champagne Flutes

 They turned out to be way more glittery than I was expecting.
 I didn’t really get the “fade” effect that the original tutorial demonstrated, but I think they look OK anyway:

-They aren’t super special, but I think they’ll be a nice touch on the morning of the wedding.
+They aren’t super special, but I think these DIY glitter champagne flutes will be a nice touch on the morning of the wedding.
 I hope that the bridal party and our parents appreciate them, because this DIY was one of my least favorites.
 (I hate glitter—it gets EVERYWHERE.)
 They will look cute in pictures, and I’m good with that!

 - Calgary, Alberta, Canada